em-ni/em-ni.github.io/01_robotics.markdown

 </p>

 ### Short Summary
-**GOAL**: When performing a Feedback Linearization (FL) there are always mismatches between the model and the real system, the goal of this porject is to use the Gaussian Process Regression (GPR) to learn the mismatch and to improve the tracking performance of the robot. <br/>
+**Goal**: When performing a Feedback Linearization (FL) there are always mismatches between the model and the real system, the goal of this porject is to use the Gaussian Process Regression (GPR) to learn the mismatch and to improve the tracking performance of the robot. <br/>
 - Robot dynamic **model**
 <p align="center">
   <span>  $$ M(q)\ddot{q} + C(q, \dot{q})\dot{q} + G(q) = u $$</span><br>